Nat King Cole

 Nathaniel Adams Coles (March 17, 1919 – February 15, 1965), known professionally by his stage name Nat King Cole, was an American singer, jazz pianist, and actor.
 Cole's career as a jazz and pop vocalist started in the late 1930s and spanned almost three decades where he found success and recorded over 100 songs that became hits on the pop charts.

-Cole started his career as a jazz pianist in the late 1930s, where he formed The King Cole Trio which became the top-selling group (and the only black act) on Capitol Records in the 1940s.
-His trio was the model for small jazz ensembles that followed.
-Starting in 1950 he transitioned to become a solo singer billed as Nat King Cole.
-Despite achieving mainstream success, during his career he faced intense racial discrimination.
+Cole started his career as a jazz pianist in the late 1930s, when he formed The King Cole Trio, which became the top-selling group (and the only black act) on Capitol Records in the 1940s.
+Cole's trio was the model for small jazz ensembles that followed.
+Starting in 1950, he transitioned to become a solo singer billed as Nat King Cole.
+Despite achieving mainstream success, Cole faced intense racial discrimination during his career.
 While not a major vocal public figure in the civil rights movement, Cole was a member of his local NAACP branch and participated in the 1963 March on Washington.
 He regularly performed for civil rights organizations.
-From 1956 to 1957, he hosted the NBC variety series ''The Nat King Cole Show'', which became the first nationally broadcast television show hosted by an African American.
+From 1956 to 1957, Cole hosted the NBC variety series ''The Nat King Cole Show'', which became the first nationally broadcast television show hosted by an African American.

-Some of his most notable singles include "Unforgettable", "Smile", "L-O-V-E", "When I Fall in Love", "Let There Be Love", "Mona Lisa", "Autumn Leaves", "Stardust", "Straighten Up and Fly Right", "The Very Thought of You", "For Sentimental Reasons", "Embraceable You" and "Almost Like Being in Love".
+Some of Cole's most notable singles include "Unforgettable", "Smile", "L-O-V-E", "Nature Boy", "When I Fall in Love", "Let There Be Love", "Mona Lisa", "Autumn Leaves", "Stardust", "Straighten Up and Fly Right", "The Very Thought of You", "For Sentimental Reasons", "Embraceable You" and "Almost Like Being in Love".
 His 1960 Christmas album ''The Magic of Christmas'' (also known as ''The Christmas Song''), is the best-selling Christmas album released in the 1960s; and was ranked as one of the 40 essential Christmas albums (2019) by ''Rolling Stone''.
-In 2022, his recording of "The Christmas Song", broke the record for the longest journey to the top ten on the ''Billboard'' Hot 100, when it peaked at number nine, 62-years after it debuted on the chart; and was selected by the Library of Congress for preservation in the United States National Recording Registry.
+In 2022, Cole's recording of "The Christmas Song", broke the record for the longest journey to the top ten on the ''Billboard'' Hot 100, when it peaked at number nine, 62 years after it debuted on the chart; and was selected by the Library of Congress for preservation in the United States National Recording Registry.
 NPR named him one of the 50 Great Voices.
-He received numerous accolades including a star on the Hollywood Walk of Fame (1960) and a Special Achievement Golden Globe Award.
-Posthumously, Cole has received the Grammy Lifetime Achievement Award (1990), along with the Sammy Cahn Lifetime Achievement Award (1992) and has been inducted into the Rock and Roll Hall of Fame (2000), and the National Rhythm & Blues Hall of Fame (2020).
+Cole received numerous accolades including a star on the Hollywood Walk of Fame (1960) and a Special Achievement Golden Globe Award.
+Posthumously, Cole has received the Grammy Lifetime Achievement Award (1990), along with the Sammy Cahn Lifetime Achievement Award (1992) and has been inducted into the Downbeat Jazz Hall of Fame (1997), Rock and Roll Hall of Fame (2000), and the National Rhythm & Blues Hall of Fame (2020).

 Showing 1 - 4 results of 4 for search 'King Cole Trio'